SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

 This will create a new task in the **Tasks** section.

-Click **Tasks** in the navigator and click the corresponding task name, to display the status of the model training in the **Task History** section at the centre.
+Click **Tasks** in the navigator and click the corresponding task name to display the status of the model training in the **Task History** section at the centre.

-Once the task is COMPLETED, all the trained models are listed along with the model evaluation score in descending order.
+Once the task is completed, all the trained models are listed along with the model evaluation score in descending order.

 The hyper-parameters for each model can be viewed by clicking on the corresponding model name.

 After the training is complete, the best model selected by the evaluation criteria will be saved in the **Model** folder of the respective **Project** in PMML format.

-#### Deploy the model to Cumulocity IoT
+#### Deploy the model to {{ < product-name-1 > }}

 Once the model is available in the **Model** folder, it can be deployed on Machine Learning Engine (MLE) for predictions.